mitalic004/Inkspire/README.md

 Supplementary learning resources which were referenced throughout the project are listed below:

-- I Think Therefore I Blog Walkthrough Project by Code Institute was referred to throughout the development of the project.
+- "I Think Therefore I Blog" Walkthrough Project by Code Institute was referred to throughout the development of the project.
+I customised the models, views and templates when creating the website.
 - [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
 - [Web3Forms](https://docs.web3forms.com/)
 - [Microsoft Copilot](https://copilot.microsoft.com/)